 Riders at this level should have an understanding of "putting a horse on the bit" and "seeing distances."
 Flat work sessions will include work on collection and flexion.
 Jumping advanced equitation courses like those found in USET classes will be dealt with.
-Semester Hours: 1 Prerequisites:

 EQST 402: Fundamentals (Advanced) Continuation of Equine Studies 401.
-Semester Hours: 1 Prerequisites: permission of instructor.